lat-lon/deegree-workshop/README.md

     networks:
       - network
 ```
-The third service, pgadmin, is the pgAdmin4 web interface, used for managing the PostgreSQL database via a web browser.
+The third service, pgadmin, is the pgAdmin 4 web interface, used for managing the PostgreSQL database via a web browser.
 This service also waits for PostgreSQL to start before initializing.
 The version of pgAdmin is determined by the PGADMIN_VERSION variable in the .env file,
 and it exposes port 5080 for access.